How to Choose the Best Free SEO Tools for your Business

 That’s where WhiteSpark comes in…

-WhiteSpark is a tool to find citations relevant for your particular business.
+WhiteSpark is a tool to find citations relevant to your particular business.
 Plus, they provide the option to pay them to set up the citations to save you time.

 9. BrightLocal